American Canyon Brain Injury Lawyer

 With the right treatment, many people can make very significant recoveries.
 In addition to these procedures, people may also undergo physical therapy or other therapeutic treatments.
 To learn more about TBI treatment, you can watch this video:American Canyon Brain Injury Lawyer

 I’m Ed Smith, an American Canyon brain injury lawyer.
 Sustaining a brain injury can be life-changing for accident survivors and their families.
-If you or a person you love has suffered a traumatic brain injury during an accident, please reach out to me by calling (707) 564-1900 or (800) 404-5400.
+If you or a person you love has suffered a traumatic brain injury during an accident, please reach out to us by calling (707) 564-1900 or (800) 404-5400.

-My firm has been helping people in the American Canyon area since 1982.
+Our firm has been helping people in the American Canyon area since 1982.
 During this time, we’ve helped many clients claim fair payments for their accident damages through settlements and verdicts.

 I’m proud to belong to the Million Dollar Advocates Forum.
 All attorneys in this group have helped a client win at least one million dollars for a single case.
 I’m also a part of a US organization for distinguished attorneys, the Top One Percent.